Join your CRS community*, with Rabbi Benjamin Spratt & Cantor Shayna De Lowe, for a trip of a lifetime to Morocco.

 - Depart Casablanca for Fes, once the capital of Morocco, the most extensive medieval city in the Arab world, and the home of Jewish scholars and rabbis for hundreds of years.

-- Check into the hotel and enjoy dinner.
+- Check into the hotel

 - Enjoy glorious views of Fes and its Medina (Walled City) from the Borj Sud fortress.